gagneurlab/scooby/README.md

 ## Installation instructions
 Installation will take roughly 30mins using conda.
  - Install above packages
- - Download file contents from Zenodo (link: TODO)
+ - Download file contents from the Zenodo [repo](https://zenodo.org/records/13891693)
- - Use examples from the scooby reproducibility [repository](https://github.com/gagneurlab/scooby_reproducibility).
+ - Use examples from the scooby reproducibility [repository](https://github.com/gagneurlab/scooby_reproducibility)

 ## Training
 We offer a [train script](https://github.com/gagneurlab/scooby/blob/main/scripts/train.py), which requires SNAPATAC2-preprocessed adatas and embeddings.
 Training takes 1-2 days on 8 NVIDIA A40 GPUs with 128GB RAM and 32 cores.